davidhubbard/tiva-ussh/libti2cit/README.md

 Understanding i2c
 -----------------

-[i2cis a brilliantly simple protocol](http://en.wikipedia.org/wiki/I2C) that only uses 2 wires.
+[i2c is a brilliantly simple protocol](http://en.wikipedia.org/wiki/I2C) that only uses 2 wires.

 The 2 wires are:
 - SDA ("Serial Data")